hemanth-kotagiri/sgpa-rest-api/README.md

 ### Endpoints

 ```
 - /                   - This is where you are right now.
 - /result             - A query parameter specific endpoint.
 - /calculate          - Fetch the SGPA along with other details.
 - /new/all            - Fetch all results links (Supplementary and Regular).
 - /new/all/regular    - Fetch all regular results links.
 - /new/all/supply     - Fetch all regular supplementary links.
 - /api                - A Query parameter endpoint to get result of an exam given hallticket, date of birth, degree, examCode, eType, type and result.
 - /api/calculate      - A Query parameter endpoint to get result of an exam given hallticket, date of birth, degree, examCode, eType, type and result with sgpa.
+- /api/bulk/calculate - A Query parameter endpoint to get results of multiple halltickets given other parameters such as degree, examCode, eType, type, result and grade along with SGPA.
 - /new/               - Returns all results links in unordered fashion
 - /notifications      - Returns all the latest released notifications
 ```

 Refer to the official documentation for detailed API Reference.
 Below is